rogino/COSCNotes/COSC367/Week 06 Constraint Satisfaction Problems.md

 ### Variable Elimination

-Eliminate variables one-by-one, passing constraints onto their neighbours
+Eliminate variables one-by-one, passing constraints onto their neighbours.

 Constraints can be thought of as a relation containing tuples for all possible valid values.